 - A peaceful state of mind

-Yet there are numerous people who don’t feel successful, even if they have good fortune.
-While these certainly are important aspects of success, the truth is that they’re not what people are truly after.
+However, there are numerous people who don’t feel successful, even if they have material success.
+While financial security is an important aspect of success, the truth is that it’s not the only thing that people are after.
 There seems to be something else that they’re striving for.

 The other day, I was watching a documentary on TV about the school that was built by Oprah Winfrey in South Africa.
 She personally hand-picks girls who come from impoverished backgrounds in nearby villages, who showed tremendous potential and an unusual zest for life.

 When asked what her main intention is for building the school, Oprah said that she wanted to give these girls access to good education because she believes that is the key to freedom.
 She believed that getting an education will open the door for more options in their life.

 “And that’s what I really want for them – to have options to choose from.
 To live life on their terms because that’s what true success is about – it’s about having options,” she said.

 That comment gave me a breakthrough.
 I realized that genuine success comes from having options to create a life based on our own terms.
 This explains why the most severe penalty, besides death, for breaking the law is locking up a criminal in jail and taking away the privilege of free choice.

 Many times, we find ourselves in our own self-created “jails” caused by the limitations in our circumstances.
 We have bills to pay, family obligations, and career pressures to tackle.
 We get so caught up in day-to-day living that building a life that we can call our own, becomes a luxury.